Toyota Previa: United States

 The United States version of the Previa was discontinued after the 1997 model year, replaced by the more traditionally designed, front-wheel drive, US-designed and built, Camry-based Sienna.

-The Insurance Institute for Highway Safety gave the Toyota Previa a "Poor" rating.

 United Kingdom

-The first UK market Previas were sold in September 1990, with one trim level called GL, followed by GX and GS in later years.
+The first UK market Previas were sold in September 1990, with one trim level called GL with the eight-seat package, followed by the seven-seat uplevel GX (introduced in October 1993) and base GS (introduced in March 1995), retaining the GL as the mid-level model; limited edition models included the Solair I (July 1995, based on GX), Motiv-8 (February 1996, based on GS), Solair II (March 1996, based on GS), and Liber-8 (January 1997, based on GS).
 No diesel engine Previas were made for the UK market.

 Netherlands

 The first generation Previa was marketed in the Netherlands between 1991 and 1994.
 In 1994, the supercharged or SC model was made standard on all Previas.
 The only engine available was a 2.4-liter 4-cylinder engine until 1995.
 Trim levels were base (later renamed to i denoting an injection engine), GL, GLi and GXi.
 The 2.2-liter diesel version was a popular grey import.

 Australia

-In Australia, the Tarago was offered in GL/GLi, GLS and GLX forms with 7–8 passenger seating from launch in September 1990.
+In Australia, the van was marketed as the Tarago, offered in GL/GLi, GLS and GLX forms with 7–8 passenger seating from launch in September 1990.
 In addition to the Australian market, there were various special edition models available, which varied in trim levels.
 These include the RV (either 5-speed manual or 4-speed automatic with 4WD), commemorative Rugby World Cup editions and Getaway.
 Feature-wise, all of the special edition models are marketed between the base GLi and GLX models.
 When the later-style update models were released in Australia, the top-of-the-line GLS model was renamed "Ultima" and the Getaway became a mainstay trim level, being renamed Getaway II.